check-spelling/karpenter/website/content/en/docs/AWS/provisioning.md

 [Review these fields in the code.](https://github.com/awslabs/karpenter/blob/main/pkg/cloudprovider/aws/apis/v1alpha1/provider.go#L33)

 ### InstanceProfile
 An `InstanceProfile` is a way to pass a single IAM role to an EC2 instance.
-A default instance profile can be set on the controller (by specifying the `-default-instance-profile` argument) and overridden through Provisioner settings.

-It is required, if no default was specified with the controller, and specified by name.
-A suitable `KarpenterNodeRole` is created in the getting started guide.
+This can be specified to override the default profile specified during installation.

 ```
 spec: